BRACKETS-by-TRIAD/harbor-ionic/harbor-README.md

-# Harbor Ionic #
+# Harbor #

-Harbor ionic provides docker configuration for your ionic project.
+This Harbor provides docker configuration for your ionic project.
 It consist of node container.

-## Adding harbor ionic ##

-In order to initialize harbor ionic to the existing project or when starting a new project (in empty folder) use `harbor add ionic`

 ## Starting a harbor ionic serve (in docker) ##

 To start the docker environment with ionic use:

 `harbor ionic`

 This will start the docker container and start also ionic serve for development.